 Relieving A Cough

 Coughing is your body's way of getting foreign substances and mucus out of your lungs and upper airway passages.
-Coughs are often useful, and you should not try to eliminate them.
+Coughs are often useful, and you should not try to stop them.
 Sometimes, though, coughs are severe enough to make breathing difficult, cause vomiting, or prevent rest.
 Home treatment can help you feel more comfortable when you have a cough.

 - Elevate your head with extra pillows at night to ease a dry cough.